Library

 • Library and Literacy Leaders contribute to the displays in the Library and have had book reviews put on display in Waterstones.

 • The Library has a link to Scholastic, a very good supplier of children’s and young adult fact and fiction books.
 Every book bought via Scholastic will give us reward points to spend on books for our Library.
 So, while buying excellent resources for your children you support the school library at the same time.
 Please see the link below for details.
+We also have links to the children’s bookshop Next Page Books in Hitchin.
+Customers have the option to donate their rewards points to a school of their choice.
+Please consider donating your points to the Priory when buying your books.

 Reading at TPS